Economic and Business Development

 Eligibility & Application

-The Economic Gardening Program is targeted toward second-stage firms which demonstrate technological innovation.
-The Economic Gardening program defines second-stage companies as enterprises that:
+The Economic Gardening Program is targeted toward growth-oriented stage two firms.
+The Economic Gardening program defines stage two companies as enterprises that:

 - Represent a for-profit, privately held business;

-Additionally, second-stage companies interested in participation must be referred by their local economic development organization or entrepreneur support application.
+Additionally, second-stage companies interested in participation should be referred by their local economic development organization or entrepreneur support application.

 The Economic Gardening package can be provided at a flat fee of $4,200.
 This fee for services is generally found to be lower than a traditional consulting firm would be able to provide.
 It is encouraged that your company seek financial support from your local economic development organization.